tl-its-umich-edu/mpr-research-data/steps.md

 2. Get GCP credentials for accessing bucket
 3. Use `docker-compose up --build` to run the application
    1. When running in local development environment, be sure to activate VPN so the application can reach the MPR DB.
+The "VPN-remote-ITS_Special_Developer_Access" profile **_MUST_** be used.
-   2. If `start.sh` ends with `sleep infinity` (or something similar) to keep the container running after the application exits, press ^C to stop the container when desired.
+   3. If `start.sh` ends with `sleep infinity` (or something similar) to keep the container running after the application exits, press ^C to stop the container when desired.
-   3. To view the console output of the container, run:
+   4. To view the console output of the container, run:
       ```
       docker-compose logs -t
       ```